Therapy Type: Small Molecule (timeline)

 Approved for: Cutaneous T-cell Lymphoma in US

-In 2014, a Phase 2 study at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas evaluated the effect of a one-month blinded course of 300 mg bexarotene per day, followed by another month of open-label treatment, on brain amyloid load in 20 patients with probable Alzheimer's disease.
+In 2014, a Phase 2 biomarker proof-of-concept study at the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas evaluated the effect of a one-month blinded course of 300 mg bexarotene per day, followed by another month of open-label treatment.
+The primary outcome was brain amyloid load in 20 patients with probable Alzheimer's disease.
+Results published in January 2016 indicated no reduction in overall or regional amyloid burden in the group as a whole.
+A prespecified subgroup analysis by ApoE genotype found no amyloid reduction in ApoE4 carriers, but in ApoE4 non-carriers it did find regional amyloid reductions.
+These correlated with elevated serum Aβ42.
+Bexarotene-treated patients had significantly elevated blood lipid levels, a risk factor for stroke and heart attack (Cummings et al., 2016).

-A Phase 1 proof of mechanism pilot trial conducted by C2N in Orlando, Florida, measures clearance of newly generated CSF Aβ in response to a five-day course of 450 mg bexarotene per day.
+Also in 2014, a Phase 1 proof-of-mechanism pilot study conducted by ReXceptor Inc. and C2N in Orlando, Florida, began.
+It measures generation and clearance of newly generated CSF Aβ and ApoE in response to a five-day course of 450 mg bexarotene per day.
 This study enrolled 12 young healthy adults who are homozygote ApoE3 carriers.
+It found that bexarotene poorly entered the central nervous system.
+The plasma to CSF ratio was 85:1, with bexarotene below the limit of quantitation in most CSF samples.
+CSF ApoE increased by one-quarter, but Abeta peptides did not change (Ghosal et al., 2016).

 For all bexarotene Alzheimer trials, see clinicaltrials.gov.